robjg/dido/dido-examples/src/docs/docs/DIDO-DATA.md

 {@oddjob.java.file src/test/java/dido/examples/DidoDataExamplesTest.java#snippet8}
 A `DataSchema` consists of [SchemaField](http://rgordon.co.uk/projects/dido/current/api/dido/data/SchemaField.html)s A `SchemaField` of a `DataSchema` will always hav an index > 0, a non-null field name, and a type.
-No constraints are put on the type data.
+No constraints are put on the type of data.
 Nested `DidoData` and repeating nested `DidoData` are also supported, although to what extent these are implemented by the formatters is limited.
 For instance, there is currently no way to return a nested `DidoData` field from the column of a CSV file.